 COPA works hard each year to advocate on behalf of all Canadian pilots.
 We know that issues affecting our Canadian freedom to fly are critical to the survival of General Aviation and are not just important here at home, but often as precedent-setting examples in other countries.
 Here are just a few of the many examples where COPA’s intervention has prompted a decision favourable to the future of General Aviation:

-With COPA’s Freedom to Fly Fund and our member’s devotion, a panel decided the proposed windmills would pose a threat to human and the final decision was not appealed.
+With COPA’s Freedom to Fly Fund and our member’s devotion, a panel decided the proposed wind turbines would pose a threat to humans and the final decision was not appealed.
 We clearly believed this to be a threat to aviation and we will be using this outcome as a lesson for similar situations across the country.
+Click here for a full account of the proceedings.

 Preserving the Federal Jurisdiction over Aviation